tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 requirements and rules for network slice services are set using mechanisms which are outside the scope of this document.

-When data plane slice policy is applied, the slice policy ingress boundary nodes are responsible for adding a suitable SS onto packets that belong to specific slice aggregate.
-In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same slice aggregate.
+When data plane NRP mode is employed, the Network Resource Partition ingress nodes are responsible for adding a suitable SAS onto packets that belong to specific Slice-Flow Aggregate.
+In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same Slice-Flow Aggregate.

-### Slice Policy Interior Nodes
+### Network Resource Partition Interior Nodes

-A slice policy interior node receives slice traffic and MAY be able to identify the packets belonging to a specific slice aggregate by inspecting the SS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific slice aggregate.
-For example, when data plane slice policy is applied, interior nodes can use the SS carried within the packet to apply the corresponding S-PHB forwarding behavior.
-Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB within the slice policy, and allow differentiation of forwarding treatments for packets forwarded over the same slice aggregate network resources.
+A NRP interior node receives slice traffic and MAY be able to identify the packets belonging to a specific Slice-Flow Aggregate by inspecting the SS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific Slice-Flow Aggregate.
+For example, when data plane NRP mode is applied, interior nodes can use the SAS carried within the packet to apply the corresponding NRP-PHB forwarding behavior.
+Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB within the NRP Policy, and allow differentiation of forwarding treatments for packets forwarded over the same NRP that supports the Slice-Flow Aggregate.

-### Slice Policy Incapable Nodes
+### Network Resource Partition Incapable Nodes

-Packets that belong to a slice aggregate may need to traverse nodes that are slice policy incapable.
-In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the slice policy forwarding treatment once the traffic reaches devices that are slice policy capable.
+Packets that belong to a Slice-Flow Aggregate may need to traverse nodes that are NRP incapable.
+In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the NRP forwarding treatment once the traffic reaches devices that are NRP capable.

-When data plane slice policy is applied, packets carry a SS to allow slice interior nodes to identify them.
-To enable end-to-end network slicing, the SS MUST be maintained in the packets as they traverse devices within the network -- including slice policy incapable devices.
+When data plane NRP mode is employed, packets carry a SAS to allow slice interior nodes to identify them.
+To enable end-to-end network slicing, the SAS MUST be maintained in the packets as they traverse devices within the network -- including NRP incapable devices.

-For example, when the SS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are slice policy incapable without any further considerations.
-On the other hand, when the SSL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the slice policy incapable devices towards the next device that supports slice policy as shown in {{sl-interworking}}.
+For example, when the SAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
+On the other hand, when the SSL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.

 ~~~~
-  SR Node-SID:           SSL: 1001    @@@: slice policy enforced
+  SR Node-SID:           SSL: 1001    @@@: NRP Policy enforced
-     1601: P1                         ...: slice policy not enforced
+     1601: P1                         ...: NRP Policy not enforced
      1602: P2
      1603: P3
      1604: P4